lbryio/lbry.com/content/news/153-Blockchain-is-love-Blockchain-is-life.md

 But there's one area where we think it’s plausible, if not likely, that blockchain will improve the world: the development of open standards and protocols, and consequently more user-friendly technology.

 # The Status Quo
 In Part 1, we covered how existing tech companies demonstrate active hostility towards users.
-If haven't read this or are not already convinced of this problem, [start here](https://lbry.io/news/why-do-tech-giants-abuse-their-users).
+If you haven't read this or are not already convinced of this problem, [start here](https://lbry.io/news/why-do-tech-giants-abuse-their-users).

 To recap:
 ![Important Infographic](https://spee.ch/6/importantdiagram.png)